Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 Although this example appears at first to be the same as the preceding example, :cpp:`n` here is a template parameter and is not eligible for lambda capture, so the expression is parsed as a slicing expression instead (as intended).
 Again, this seems like a reasonable trade-off, but we would be amenable to requiring parentheses in all cases where the index-expression is just an identifier.

 An alternative approach, albeit one requiring additional look-ahead, is to consider the token following the closing :cpp:`]`.
 If the token is not :cpp:`(`, then we have a slicing expression.
 If it is :cpp:`(` and the next token is *not* a type name, then we have a slicing expression.
 Otherwise, we have a lambda capture.
 This may be more robust, at the cost of being more difficult to implement in compilers.
+(This also runs into the difficulty that future proposals may allow additional syntaxes for lambdas.
+A better expression would be that the compiler attempts first to treat the code as a lambda, and falls back to a slicing expression if that fails.
+Perhaps compilers could implement this as a non-conforming extension.)

 Should out-of-bounds access be an error?
 ----------------------------------------